7 Ways to Face Your Shadow Side and Express Your True Self After 60

 Wishes for revenge.
 Bitterness.
 Jealousy of our dearest friends.
 Desires to disappear and escape from our families.
 This is normal!
 These are thought, not action.

-We women over 60 are ready to meet, acknowledge and even embrace our disturbing shadows.
-We are well-equipped with wisdom, perspective, experience and a fine ability to laugh at even the most unacceptable thoughts.
+We women over 60 are ready to meet, acknowledge, and even embrace our disturbing shadows.
+Our lives to that point have equipped us with wisdom, perspective, experience and a fine ability to laugh at even the most unacceptable thoughts.

 We have heard and seen it all.
 And we have learned to be gentle, accepting and forgiving towards ourselves.